Contracts & Commercial

 As a Silicon Valley lawyer, Gary formed and structured C-corps, LLCs and partnerships, advised companies and investors on venture capital, strategic investment, other private equity investment and debt financing, and exits.
 As well, he has advised on fund and LP arrangements.

 Gary handled M&A transactions for small to mid-market companies, including sales to public companies, ranging from $10M to $3.2B.
 He has hands on experience with due diligence, and the workings of investment and acquisition deals.
 He has also worked with stockholders and acquirers on earn outs and related accounting and non-accounting issues.
 He has significant experience with M&A issues with respect to reps and warranties, financial guarantees, purchase price adjustments, working capital, personnel, IP and competition/non-solicitation issues.
 He has advised offerers and investment banks on NASDAQ and NYSE IPOs and international IPOs in London and Hong Kong.

 Gary views corporate transactions as a corporate lawyer: he has an intimate understanding of how investment and exit transactions work.
-He understands the parties and business perspectives and is fluent in the terminology, standard clauses, practices and securities law and regulatory requirements that define corporate transactions.
+He understands the parties and business perspectives be they startups or venture investors, and is fluent in the terminology, standard clauses, practices and securities law and regulatory requirements that define corporate transactions.
 As well he has experience with both private and public company boards on corporate governance, investigation and other legal matters.

 Gary serves as both a mediator and arbitrator on corporate matters, mediating business settlements for companies and their private investors as well as arbitrating corporate disputes for binding determination.

 Gary handles a wide array of IP disputes, including patent, trade secret, copyright and trademark matters.

 Gary’s scientific training, experience negotiating IP agreements and practice as an IP litigator make him well-suited for handling complex IP disputes.
 Gary has litigated and arbitrated patent validity and infringement, copyright and trade secret cases in a wide range of high technology and telecom sectors.
 Gary has also handled several network security services/data breach disputes.